tjarvstrand/linesman/README.md

 # Linesman

-Linesman helps you enforce boundaries between different parts of your codebase by providing a way to define and validate valid imports between modules, components, or any other logical units in your Dart application.
+Linesman helps you enforce boundaries between different parts of your codebase by providing a way to define and validate imports between modules, components, or any other logical units in your Dart application.

 ## Install